 Why do I need a separate student learner account?

-Can a nominated Staff member within our school facilitate our involvement in the course?
+Can a staff member at our school facilitate the course for us?

 What levels does this course cover?